Bignoob344/Roblox-Carbon/README.md

 ### Running on Proton (Version Proxy Only)
 First you will need protontricks, you can install it with your packager of choice.

-1. Make sure you are running Among Us under Proton
+1. Make sure you are running Helddivers 2 under Proton
    You can check by going to **Properties -> Compatibility**
-3. Put version.dll into Among Us folder
+3. Put version.dll into Helldivers 2 bin folder
 4. Run `protontricks --gui`
-5. Choose **Among Us**
+5. Choose **HELLDIVERS 2**
 6. Click on **Select the default wineprefix** and then **OK**
 7. Click on **Run winecfg** and then **OK**
 8. In the configuration window, click on **Libraries**
 9. Type `version` into the **New override for library** input
 10. Click **Add** and then **Apply**
-11. AmongUsMenu should now work properly in the game
+11. Helldivers2Menu should now work properly in the game

 ### Default Hotkeys
 - Show Menu - DELETE